PasswordsStrong passwords help keep your accounts safe.

 - A longer simpler password is better than a hard to remember short one This was a common misconception for years, but the truth of the matter is that it's much easier for a machine to cycle through all the possible combinations of a short password regardless of the characters used than a longer password or passphrase.
 Shoot for at least 12 characters.

-- Use a unique password for each account It's common for hackers to check a known password against other sites.
+- Use a unique password for each account It's common for attackers to check a known password against other sites.

 - Avoid using similar passwords between accounts For example, passwords that only differ by a single discernable word like I<3dogs4eva on one site and I<3cats4eva on another.
-It's common for hackers to do these substitions, substitute a character, or add a 1 on the end of a password.
+It's common for attackers to do these substitutions, substitute a character, or add a 1 on the end of a password.

 - Don't use personal information in your passwords They might make a password easy to remember but they're also easy for someone else to figure out or trawl your social media sites for.

 - Treat security questions as additional passwords Never answer them truthfully.
 There have been several high-profile cases of an attacker successfully guessing the answers to the victim's security questions, and using that to get access to their account.

 - Avoid weak, commonly-used passwords Some common examples are Password1, Temp!, or asdf123.
 Have I Been Pwned can help you determine if a particular password was already part of a breach.

 - Use a password manager This software will help you keep track of all these passwords, and help generate new secure passwords.
 LastPass Enterprise is a "UW CISO-approved browser-based password management tool," but there is a free version of it and its competitors (eg 1password or Dashlane).
 Don't like the idea of a password manager service, and want to make/manage your own password vault?
 You could also use KeePass to create a password vault on a cloud drive for similar basic functionality.